ethersphere/SWIPs/SWIPs/swip-reward-investors.md

 - This idle capital no longer helps much with market depth because the Uniswap market has plenty of depth.

 This last point needs be true before the bonding curve is shut down.
 BZZ volatility is harmful to users and providers of storage.
 Since the launch of the token, the bonding curve has buffered against wild volatility.
 The Uniswap market needs to have plenty of capital invested in market making before the bonding curve is shut down.

+The bonding curve is generally thought to provide market depth and reduce volatility.
+However, the bonding curve also enables a particular speculative trading strategy:

+1. Suppose a trader builds up a large position in BZZ.
+2. The trader tries to generate downward momentum in price.
+For example, the trader might sell BZZ at times and quantities to make the price chart look like there is a strong downward trend.
+3. The idea is to trick other people into selling BZZ.
+Other people sell BZZ.
+4. The trader can buy back the same number of BZZ tokens for less DAI than was originally invested at step 1.
+The bonding curve makes this easier than it would otherwise be because there is no market making fee and the price cannot make discontinuous jumps from low to high.
+The trader can buy a large number of BZZ tokens in a single atomic transaction.
+5. Repeat.

 The bonding curve has a `shutDown()` function.
 However, after `shutdown()`, the is no way to retrieve any DAI that is still locked.
 To both retire the bonding curve and retrieve the DAI will require some careful planning.
 Here is one solution: